FabioCiccarelli/EWMCP_Split/README.md

 This repository contains accompanying material to the paper:

-Edge-weight splitting upper bounds for the edge-weighted maximum clique problem by Fabio Ciccarelli, Valerio Dose, Fabio Furini and Marta Monaci.
+"Edge-weight splitting upper bounds for the edge-weighted maximum clique problem" by Fabio Ciccarelli, Valerio Dose, Fabio Furini and Marta Monaci.

 To compile and run the code CPLEX libraries are required.